Earn Your Michigan Social Work License

 - The applicant must meet individually and in person with his or her supervisor, or in a group modality that provided for 50% of the supervision to include individual contact, during which active work functions and records of the applicant were reviewed.

-- In cases of extreme hardship where an approved supervisor is not available, the Board of Social Work may approve an alternative supervision arrangement by a related health practitioner.
-Before using an alternate supervisor, the applicant must submit a request with a proposed plan and documented willingness by the alternate supervisor.
+- In cases of extreme hardship where an approved supervisor is not available, the Michigan Board of Social Work may approve an alternative supervision arrangement by a related health practitioner.
+Before using an alternate supervisor, the Michigan social work license applicant must submit a request with a proposed plan and documented willingness by the alternate supervisor.
 The Board must approve the alternative supervision arrangement before the arrangement is implemented.

-- Once the hours are complete, the supervisor will fill out and submit the verification forms.
+- Once the hours are complete, the supervisor will fill out and submit the verification forms to the Michigan State Department of Licensing and Regulatory Affairs.

 STEP 3 - Register for the ASWB LCSW Exam and Pass!

-- And on that note… Therapist Development Center has this exact program ready to help you pass on your first attempt.
-It’s an “all-you-need” online program, designed to get you ready in 4 to 8 weeks.
+- And on that note… Therapist Development Center has this exact program ready to help you pass your Michigan social work license exam on the first try.
+We offer an “all-you-need” online program, designed to get you ready in 4 to 8 weeks.
 Click here to check it out.

 CONGRATULATIONS!
 You passed your exam and earned your state of Michigan social work licence.
 You’re an Michigan LMSW!